alchemistry/alchemtest/src/alchemtest/generic/BFGS/descr.rst

 ==============================================

-u_kn and N_k files that could be calculated with MBAR using BGFS method but not the adaptive method.
+u_nk and N_k files that could be calculated with MBAR using BGFS method but not the adaptive method.

 Notes